For Publishers and Authors

-The JBC Network program offers authors the opportunity to present their book to a targeted Jewish audience.
-These presentations assist authors in promoting their books as they may attract invitations from JBC Network members around North America.
-JBC Network members cover travel and lodging expenses and host a book sale when an author speaks in their community, but the author receives no honorarium.
+The JBC Network program offers authors a unique platform to present their book to a targeted Jewish audience.
+These presentations assist authors in promoting their books as they may attract invitations from JBC Network member organizations around North America.
+JBC Network member sites cover travel and lodging expenses and host a sale of the author’s book at the event in their community, but the author receives no honorarium for their appearance.

-To be eligible for 2013-14 JBC Network participation, the author must have a book, published between September 2012 and December 2013, that creates a program of Jewish interest.
-The application process includes a participation/distribution fee and the submission of 100 review copies of the author’s book by the beginning of May.
-An author may submit an shareable e-book in lieu of the hard copies, but it is discouraged—as book program coordinators tend to respond better to hard copies—and incurs an additional fee to the author’s enrollment.
+To be eligible for 2017 – 2018 JBC Network participation, the author must have a book published between September 2016 and December 2017 that creates a program of Jewish interest.
+The application process includes a participation/distribution fee and the submission of 110 copies of the author’s book by April 17.
+An author may submit a shareable e-book in lieu of the hard copies, but it is discouraged—as book program coordinators tend to respond better to hard copies—and incurs an additional fee to the author’s enrollment.
 Copies of the book are distributed to JBC Network members and are used in the author selection process.
 Many communities also use the JBC Network books as a resource when buying for their book fairs.

 The Jewish Book Council’s role is to provide the platform for the author presentations and to coordinate the scheduling of appearances based upon the requests received from its Network membership.

-Scheduling: After the conference, JBC Network members return home, where they have several weeks to review the list of participating authors before submitting their Author Requests for the upcoming season to the Jewish Book Council office.
+Scheduling : After the conference, JBC Network members return home, where they have several weeks to review the list of participating authors before submitting their Author Requests for the upcoming season to the Jewish Book Council office.
 Once requests are received, Jewish Book Council staff crafts schedules for both the host sites and the authors.
 Tentative schedules are sent to JBC Network members and authors for review in late June or very early July.
-The proposed schedules are accepted or changes are made, and by the end of July, final schedules are forwarded to the author for written confirmation.
+The proposed schedules are accepted or changes are made, and by the end of July , final schedules are forwarded to the author for written confirmation.
 An author's success through JBC Network is impossible to predict.
 Requests are not guarenteed with enrollment in the program, but JBC Network extends beyond booking events.

 Event dates: JBC Network events may be booked for as early as August and extend through May of the following year.
 A cluster of events happens October through December, during Jewish Book Month, when many communities have an annual book fair.
 New event requests are made throughout the year.

 Have questions about becoming a JBC Network author?
-Take a look at our FAQ section or email Emma Morgenstern at firstname.lastname@example.org.
+Take a look at our FAQ section or email Suzanne Swift at email@example.com.
 Please note that more detailed information about author participation is provided during the registration process.
 All cancellations will be charged a $50 fee.
 (Note: There will be no refunds after May 1.
 Refunds are payable on July 1.)